yabinmeng/nosqlbench-build-docs/site/content/reference/core_activity_params.md

 while allowing clients to still track truer to rate limit expectations, so long as the overall workload is not saturating resources.

-**NOTE:**
-The default burst ratio of 1.1 makes testing results slightly more stable on average, but can also hide some short-term slow-downs in system throughput.
+👉 The default burst ratio of 1.1 makes testing results slightly more stable on average, but can also hide some short-term slow-downs in system throughput.
 It is set at the default to fit most tester's expectations for averaging results, but it may not be strict enough for your testing